 Sight is critical and my glaucoma diagnosis was my wake-up call.

-Article by Tonian C. McDonald, author, LLB, MBA student, glaucoma advocate, and founder, Living With Glaucoma Jamaica Foundation.
+Tonian C. McDonald is an LLB graduate, author, MBA student, and glaucoma advocate, and founder, Living With Glaucoma Jamaica Foundation.